siddaroodh05/ATS-Launchpad-Full-Stack-Resume-Analyzer-Job-Fit-Platform/README.md

   Clean and responsive UI for uploading resumes, entering job descriptions, viewing scores, and attempting MCQ tests.

 ---
-Here are some screenshots of the portfolio:
+Here are some screenshots of the UI:

 ### Home Page
 ![Home Page](frontend/src/assets/Home-page.png)